Hula Valley

-Lake Hula and the marshland surrounding it were a breeding ground for mosquitoes carrying malaria, and so were drained in the 1950s.
-A small section of the valley was later re-flooded in an attempt to revive a nearly extinct ecosystem.
+Lake Hula and the marshland surrounding it were a breeding ground for mosquitoes carrying malaria and thus were drained in the 1950s.
+A small section of the valley was later reflooded in an attempt to revive a nearly extinct ecosystem.
 An estimated 500 million migrating birds now pass through the Hula Valley every year.

 Etymology

-Lake Hula was historically referred to by different names.
-The 14th century BCE Egyptians called the lake Samchuna, while the Hebrew Bible records it as Merom.
-In the 1st century CE, the Jewish-Roman historian Flavius Josephus termed it Semechonitis (Σημεχωνίτις), John Lightfoot writing it as Samochonitis, while in the Talmud it is called Yam Sumchi – i.e. Sea of Sumchi.
-Currently the lake is called Buheirat el Huleh in Arabic and Agam ha-Hula in Hebrew, stemming from the Aramaic Hulata or Ulata.
-The "Waters of Merom" has sometimes been used in scientific literature, although that term refers specifically to springs on the western side of the valley.
+Different names referred to Lake Hula in the past.
+In the 1st century, the Roman Jewish historian Josephus termed it Semechonitis (Σημεχωνίτις), John Lightfoot writing it as Samochonitis.
+In the Babylonian Talmud, it is called the Lake of Sivekhi (יַמָּהּ שֶׁל סִיבְכִי).
+Both names are identified with the placename Šamḫuna found in the Amarna letters written in the Akkadian language c.
+1360 BCE.

+The Waters of Merom has sometimes been used in scientific literature, although that term refers specifically to springs on the western side of the valley.

 History

 Prior to its drainage in the early 1950s, Lake Hula was 5.3 km long and 4.4 km wide, extending over 12-14 square kilometers.
 It was about 1.5 m deep in summer and 3 m deep in winter.
-The marsh-like lake was fed by a number of perennial springs.
+The marsh-like lake was fed by several perennial springs.
 The lake attracted human settlement from early prehistoric times.
 Paleolithic archaeological remains were found near the "Daughters of Jacob Bridge" at the southern end of the valley.
-The first permanent settlement, Enan (Mallaha), dates from 9,000-10,000 years ago and was discovered in the valley.
+The first permanent settlement, Enan (Mallaha), dates from 9,000–10,000 years ago and was discovered in the valley.

 The Hula Valley was a main junction on the important trade route connecting the large commercial centre of Damascus with the Eastern Mediterranean coast and Egypt.
 During the Bronze Age, the cities of Hazor and Laish were built at key locations on this route approximately 4,000 years ago.
-At some point the area came under the control of the Israelites, until it was captured by the Neo-Assyrian Empire's armies under Tiglath-Pileser III (reigned 745–727 BC) and its inhabitants were driven away.
+At some point, the area came under the control of the Israelites, until it was captured by the Neo-Assyrian Empire's armies under Tiglath-Pileser III (reigned 745–727 BC) and its inhabitants were driven away.
 The Bible records the Waters of Merom, a lake in the valley, as the site of a victory of Joshua over the Canaanites.

 Throughout the Hellenistic, Roman, Byzantine and early Arab periods (fourth century BCE to eighth centuries CE) rural settlement in the Hula Valley was uninterrupted.
 During the Seleucid Empire, the town Seleucia Samulias was founded on the lake shore.

+Several Diocletian boundary stones have been discovered in the valley, preserving the names of otherwise unknown Late Roman villages.

 Traditional crops were rice (as early as the Hellenistic period), cotton and sugar cane (brought by the Arabs following their conquest in 636), sorghum and maize (brought after the discovery of the Americas).
 Water buffalo were introduced in the eighth century supplying milk and serving as beasts of burden.